lukaskeller/modal-sudoku-solver/README.md

 - how to docs for local invocation? url deterministic? secret?
 - example sudoku in docs. conversion instructions

-Run on modal: `modal serve -m src.sudoku`
+Run on modal: `make serve`
 (returns https://lukaskeller--sudoku-solver-solve-dev.modal.run/ as url)

+then invoke example script to post puzzle and check solution with:
+`uv run example_request.py`
+cold start should be around 3s, then 1s per invocation